gwiazdorrr/EventBetter/README.md

 # EventBetter
-A Unity messaging/event system for the lazy.
-No interfaces to implement, no base types to derive from, no initialization, no message codes, no OnEnable/OnDisable shenanigans, no memory leaks, no casting, one source file.
+A Unity pubsub/messaging/event system for the lazy.
+No interfaces to implement, no base types to derive from, no initialization, no message codes, no OnEnable/OnDisable shenanigans, no memory leaks, no casting, liteweight, easy to extend, .NET3.5 compatible, one source file (everything else here is just test environment).

 # TL;DR:
-Copy [EventBetter.cs](Assets/Plugins/EventBetter/EventBetter.cs) to your project.
+Copy [EventBetter.cs](Assets/Plugins/EventBetter/EventBetter.cs) anywhere to your project.
 The API you need to know is `EventBetter.Listen` and `EventBetter.Raise`.
 Done!
 Example:

 ```
 class TextMessage